Continuous Delivery Accelerates Developer Velocity & Cloud Migration

-We built Continuous Efficiency to empower engineering and DevOps teams so they can proactively manage and optimize cloud costs, allowing finance teams to “shift down” the responsibility of cloud costs to the people who consume cloud resources.
+We built a cloud cost management software to empower engineering and DevOps teams so they can proactively manage and optimize cloud costs, allowing finance teams to “shift down” the responsibility of cloud costs to the people who consume cloud resources.

 Complete Developer Context & Visibility